 - Home birth with a midwife (all expenses): $2,000 - $4,000

 After a C-section, women are told that they must continue getting C-sections for every birth thereafter.
-Thus, each birth doubles the hospital's profit.
-Each subsequent birth is more dangerous for both the mother and child too.
+Each subsequent birth is more dangerous for both the mother and child.

-"Designer Birth" is a new term in which a caesarian-section is scheduled for a certain day and time, and then a tummy tuck is done immediately after a delivery.
+"Designer Birth" is a new term that refers to a caesarian-section that is scheduled for a certain day and time, and then a tummy tuck is done immediately afterward.
 The only part missing is a drive-through.
 These have become more popular, due to their use by celebrities such as Victoria Beckham and Britney Spears.
-Such unnecessary interventions are madness, and they decrease the chances of a healthy mother and child.
+Such unnecessary interventions are madness, and they decrease the chance of a healthy mother and child.
 Regardless, this irresponsible practice is being adopted by a new generation of rich women, who favor glamor over the welfare of their own children.

 Allopathic Birthing History In All Its Shining Glory

-- In the 1930's, X-rays were used on pregnant women.
-It was later discovered that these gave the unborn children cancers, and the practice was stopped.
+- In the 1930's, x-rays were used on pregnant women.
+It was later discovered that these gave the unborn children cancers, so the practice was stopped.